Filter Options

 When is the best time to go on safari in Uganda?

 “Uganda can be visited at any time.
 Mountain gorilla trekking is on most tourists’ itineraries and permits are available throughout the year.
 Uganda is a tropical country with lots of rainfall.
 The wettest months are March to May and these months can be problematic to travel in.
-During these Wet season months, some lodges close down and some roads become very muddy and hard to negotiate.
+During these Wet season months, some roads become very muddy and hard to negotiate.
 The Dry season months of June to August and December to February offer the easiest travel conditions and these months are also recommended for Ugandan gorilla trekking.
-General wildlife viewing in the savannah reserves is also best during the Dry season months as animals gather around rivers and waterholes, and the grass is shorter, which makes spotting easier.”
+General wildlife viewing in the savannah reserves is also best during the Dry season months as animals gather around rivers and waterholes, and the grass is shorter, which makes spotting them easier.”

 More about Uganda’s best time to visit 1